azadbolour/boardgame/BACKLOG.md

 - Try to get an exception from persistence.
 Then translate it and all such exceptions.
   Create a test for it and check if the exception is caught.

-- Use a config parameter for the harvester interval.
+- Use a config parameter for the stale game harvester interval.
 Add it to run.sh.

-- Use in-memory sqlite database for development and testing.
-Allow database to be parameterized in config file.

 - Test for cache full.